Transfer Pricing in El Salvador

 Transfer Pricing Affidavit in El Salvador

-Article 124-A, of the Tax Code establishes that those taxpayers who carry out operations under the scope of transfer pricing rules must submit a report of such operations to the Tax Administration.
+Article 124-A of the Tax Code establishes that those taxpayers who perform transactions under the scope of these regulations must file a report of such operations or Technical Price Study to the Tax Administration.

-In addition to performing these transactions with related parties or tax havens, in order to be obliged to file such return, the transactions indicated separately or jointly must be equal to or greater than five hundred seventy-one thousand four hundred twenty-nine dollars ($571,429.00).
+In addition to performing these transactions with related parties or tax havens, in order to be obligated to file such declaration, the transactions indicated separately or jointly must be equal to or exceed five hundred seventy-one thousand four hundred twenty-nine dollars ($571,429.00).

-This declaration shall be made through Form 982, with a deadline for filing no later than within the first three months of the fiscal year.
+This affidavit will be made through Form 982, with a filing deadline within the first three months of the fiscal year at the latest.

-In order to file such a declaration, the DGII makes available the general guidance guide for transfer pricing.
+In order to file such declaration, the GDII makes available the general orientation guide.

 Transfer Pricing Documentation in El Salvador

-Sanctions for Noncompliance with Transfer Pricing in El Salvador
+Sanctions for Transfer Pricing Non-Compliance in El Salvador

-Failure to submit the transfer pricing report or statement generates the infringement defined in paragraph b) of Article 241 of the Tax Code for submitting the reports established by the Tax Administration out of time.
+Non-Compliance to file the aforementioned report or affidavit generates the infraction typified in article 241, paragraph b), of the Tax Code for late filing of the reports established by the Tax Administration.

-This is sanctioned with a fine equivalent to 0.5% of the patrimony of the taxpayer who commits the infraction.
+This is penalized with a fine equivalent to 0.5% of the net worth of the taxpayer who commits the infraction.